Overview

 3

-In this course, you’ll explore beverage sales and retail theory and principles.
-Topics include the rules and regulations governing the beverage industry and sales, marketing and merchandising in retail businesses and food and beverage outlets.
-You’ll also examine agency sales channels, product labelling, networking techniques and possible careers in beverage sales.
+In this course, you'll explore the theory and principles of beverage sales and retail.
+Topics include the rules and regulations that govern the beverage industry, as well as sales, marketing and merchandising both in retail businesses and in food and beverage outlets.
+You'll also examine agency sales channels and product labelling, as well as networking techniques and possible careers in beverage sales.

 3

-This course introduces ideas and practices that build an entrepreneurial outlook on business growth.
-You will participate in various activities, including attending presentations by guest speakers who will share their experience and expertise on entrepreneurship.
-Topics include the lifestyles and practices of successful entrepreneurs, how to develop a growth mindset and access to resources and support available to entrepreneurs.
+This course introduces you to ideas and practices that build an entrepreneurial outlook on growing a business.
+You will take part in a wide variety of activities including attending presentations by guest speakers who will share their experience and expertise on entrepreneurship.
+Topics include lifestyles and practices of successful entrepreneurs, how to develop a growth mindset, and how to access resources and support available to entrepreneurs.

 Pre-requisites: